Skip to content

 • 10 of 21 balsamic products (47.6%) tested positive for As or Pb

-• Context: two brands previously found clean in 2002 Environmental Law Foundation testing registered the highest As (1,040 ppb) and Pb (106 ppb) in this 2021 testing.
+• Context: two balsamic products previously identified as having no detectable lead or arsenic (per the 2002 Environmental Law Foundation testing referenced in the letter) registered the highest As (1,040 ppb) and Pb (106 ppb) in this 2021 testing.

 Regulatory context cited: